Extremely Wicked, Shockingly Evil and Vile: Plot

-A pre-trial plea bargain is negotiated in which Ted would plead guilty to killing the two sorority girls, Lisa Levy and Margaret Bowman, and twelve-year-old Kimberly Leach, in exchange for a 75-year prison sentence instead of the death penalty, but he refuses.
+A pre-trial plea bargain is negotiated in which Ted would plead guilty to killing the two sorority girls, Lisa Levy and Margaret Bowman, and twelve-year-old Kimberly Leach, in exchange for a 75-year prison sentence instead of a possible death sentence, but he refuses.
 Ted and Carole Ann grow closer as she visits him regularly; the two begin a relationship, but Ted continues to reach out to Liz who is following his trials via television.
 She carries the guilt of being the person who gave Ted's name to the Seattle authorities in 1975.
 Ted later proposes to Carole Ann mid-trial and they marry.

 Incriminating physical evidence is provided in court, including a match of a plaster cast of Ted's teeth to the impressions of bite wounds left on Levy's buttocks.
 In under seven hours, the jury convicts Ted of the murders of Levy and Bowman, three counts of attempted first-degree murder, and two counts of burglary.
 Trial judge Edward Cowart imposes death sentences for the murders.

 Ten years later, Liz receives a letter from Ted and visits him, taking a photograph given to her by a detective.
 She demands the truth but Ted continues to deny having anything to do with the murders and proclaims his innocence.
 She then shows Ted a photograph, a crime scene image of one of his decapitated victims, and he finally admits that he sawed her head off by writing the word "hacksaw" in the condensation on the visiting room window that separates them.
 Liz leaves the prison in shock but is met outside by her new husband Jerry, and Molly, now a teenager, and she proclaims that she is finally okay.

-As the film ends, archival footage and on-screen text say that Ted was executed in January 1989, aged 42 years old.
-Ted had confessed to over 30 murders days before his execution, and his ashes were scattered in the Cascade Mountains, where he had deposited the remains of numerous victims.
+As the film ends, archival footage and on-screen text say that Ted was executed on January 24, 1989 at 42 years old.
+Ted had confessed to over 30 murders days before his execution, and asked that his ashes be scattered in the Cascade Mountains, where he had deposited the remains of numerous victims.